centreon/centreon-collect/broker/doc/broker-doc.md

 The easiest way was then to lock the feeder mutex

+## Multiplexing

+Each feeder and failover contains one or more muxer.
+This is this object that has a queue to stack events.

+A muxer can receive data from its associated stream or from the other side: others muxers.
+And it can also send data to the same peers.
+The object used to connect all the muxers is the multiplexing::engine.

+### multiplexing::engine

+This class has a unique instance initialized with the static method `load()`.
+And to destroy this instance, we use the static method `unload()`.

+The engine instance is a shared pointer to make easier its use with asynchronous functions call.

+The engine has three possible states that are:

+* **not\_started** The state is applied only just after the `load()` function and before it is changed to **running** or **stopped**.
+If some events are published while the engine is *not started*, these events are lost.
+* **running** Usually this is the commonly used state.
+* **stopped** The state just after the call to the `stop()` method.
+Events published to the engine while it is *stopped*, are stored in a retention file with the *unprocessed* extention.
+These events will be played when **cbd** will restart.

 ## BAM

 There are five types of BA.

 * impact BA
 * best BA
 * worst BA